iffse/burnback-qt/README.md

 The project can be easily built with the `Makefile`.
 The `Makefile` is written with multiplatform compilation in mind, it should work with Linux, macOS, or Microsoft Windows:

 - `make run`: Build the debug binary and run
+	- `make run-sanitizer`: Build the debug binary with sanitizer and run
 - `make debug`: Build the debug binary
 - `make release`: Build the release binary